sfraney/recipe-book/content/recipes/ginger-beer-syrup.md

 1. Store in fridge until [use](#to-use)

 ## To use
-- Add ~1/4 of syrup to each 12 oz. of seltzer
+- Add 1.5 to 2 shot glasses of syrup to each 16 oz. of seltzer
+  - Adjust to taste over multiple uses or add gradually